 [LA] We surround ourselves with stuff.
 These items that we create, use, display, and dwell in contain evidence about our lives.
 This course examines the historical role of material, architectural and visual objects in the creation of Mexico’s political and social order from the ancient Aztecs and Maya through today.
 Students will analyze material and visual evidence to learn about ethnic and gender relations, economic transformations, structures of rule, the experience of inequality, and the continual reconstruction of historical memory.
 Materials we will study include preconquest illuminated manuscripts, sculptures and temples; Spanish colonial paintings, architecture, ritual items, arts and crafts, maps, books, and botanical drawings; and modern sculpture, architecture, urban planning, maps, photographs, handicrafts, clothing, magazines, and even beauty contests.
 We will draw upon the rich collection of Mexican art in the Mead Art Museum, as well as items available in area museums and in digital archives.
 We will supplement our study of material culture with secondary texts and primary sources.
 Knowledge of Spanish and previous experience with Latin American history would be helpful, but are neither required nor expected.
 Two class meetings per week.

 Limited to 15 students.
 Not open to first-year students; preference given to juniors and seniors majoring in history or in art history.
-Fall semester.
-Professor López.2015-16: Offered in Fall 2015
+Omitted 2016-17.
+Professor López.2016-17: Not offered

 (Offered as HIST 477 [AS] and ASLC 462 [J].)
 The varied names given to the fifteen years of war conducted by Japan-the Pacific War, the Great East Asian War, the Fifteen-Year War, World War II, and the Asian-Pacific War-reflect the conflicting perspectives from which that war is studied and remembered.
 How has the experience of a fifteen-year war during the 1930s and 1940s shaped memory and history in Japan, East Asia, and the United States?
 This seminar begins with this broad question and pursues related questions: How are the memory and history of war intertwined in both national and international politics?
 What forms of memory have been included and excluded from dominant historical narratives and commemorative devices?
 How does critical historiography intersect with the politics and passions of memory?
 We will use oral histories, primary documents, film, and scholarship to guide our thoughts and discussions.
 We will begin with a brief history of Japan’s Fifteen-Year War and move on to prominent debates concerning the history and memory of that war.
 Short response papers and a research paper will be required.
 One class meeting per week.